Inexact Uzawa-Double Deep Ritz Method for Weak Adversarial Neural Networks: Numerical Experiments

 The numerical results exhibit clear convergence consistent with the theoretical predictions.
-The evolution of the residual approximation \(r_\eta\) across outer iterations is shown in Figure\ref{fig:residue} which shows its movement towards zero.
-Figure \ref{fig:Deep_ritz1} shows that the Deep Ritz energy decreases during the inner optimization, even though the inner problems are not solved exactly; nevertheless, the directions produced by the network remain descent directions, which is the key requirement of the convergence theory.
+The evolution of the residual approximation \(r_\eta^{k}\) across outer iterations $k$ is shown in Figure~\ref{fig:residue}, which shows its convergence towards zero.
+The shapes confirm the decay of the residual and illustrate the contraction properties of the Uzawa update.

-The successive approximations \(u_\theta^{(k)}\) also move steadily toward the exact solution as shown in Figure \ref{fig:u_approx}, and the associated energy decreases with respect to the inner iterations as in Figure \ref{fig:deep_ritz2} showing the updates are in correct descent direction.
+The successive approximations \(u_\theta^{k}\) also move steadily toward the exact solution as shown in Figure \ref{fig:u_approx}.

-When examined over the outer Uzawa iterations, the energy corresponding to the \(u\)-update converges as illustrated in Figure\ref{fig:convergence}, confirming the overall contraction predicted by the theory.
+To assess the performance of the proposed Uzawa Double Deep Ritz method, we monitor two quantities across the outer Uzawa iteration, which are natural quantities in the minimal residual framework. \begin{itemize} \item \textit{Residual norm:} measures how well the PDE is satisfied. \item \textit{Solution error:} measures how close we are to the exact solution. \end{itemize} As predicted by the minimal residual framework, the decay of the residual norm is directly reflected in the reduction of the solution error as in Figure \ref{fig:res,sltn}.
+Although the two quantities do not overlap, they exhibit proportional behavior, indicating that the residual provides a reliable measure of the approximation error.

-Finally, experiments with different values of the Uzawa step size \(\tau\) (Figure \ref{fig:converg_tau}) illustrate the dependence predicted by our convergence theorem \ref{thm:uddr}: values of \(\tau\) within the admissible interval \(0<\tau<2/M^2\) produce stable and convergent behavior, while larger values degrade the contraction, in exact agreement with the analytical bounds.
+Figure~\ref{subfig:bg_u_er} and \ref{subfig:bg_r_er} illustrate the effect of varying the inner iterations $(N_r, N_u)$ on the convergence behavior.
+As seen in Figure~\ref{subfig:bg_u_er}, the solution error $\|u - u^{k}_\theta\|_U$ follows nearly identical trajectories for all configurations, indicating that the final approximation is largely insensitive to the number of inner iterations.
+In contrast, Figure~\ref{subfig:bg_r_er} shows noticeable variation in the residual norm $\|r^{k}_\eta\|_V$, reflecting differences in the accuracy of the inner Ritz steps.
+This indicates that the Uzawa iteration does not require highly accurate inner minimization; rather, it suffices that the updates provide suitable descent directions.
+This observation is consistent with the inexact Uzawa \cref{thm:uddr}, where convergence depends on descent properties rather than exact solves.